 If you feel sudden pain in your groin, a piece of intestine may be stuck in the hernia.
 This is called an incarcerated hernia.
 This problem needs treatment right away in a hospital emergency room.
 You may need emergency surgery.

-Your surgeon may recommend femoral hernia repair surgery to avoid a possible medical emergency.
+Your surgeon may recommend femoral hernia repair surgery.
+The surgery is done to avoid a possible medical emergency.

 If you do not have surgery right away: